Steamboat Springs Editor’s note: This article was first published in the Steamboat Today on March 7, 2011.

 Many people do not know enough about this disease, how to prevent it or when to get a colonoscopy.
 Also, many people who are aware of the procedure are reluctant to get a colonoscopy.

-The colonoscopy screening exam is recommended for men and women ages 50 and older.
+The colonoscopy screening exam is recommended for men and women older than 50.
 Screening at a younger age is recommended for people with higher risks.
-But almost nobody looks forward to this screening.

 Suspicious symptoms for colorectal cancer include blood in the stool, change in bowel habits, abdominal pain, bloating, weight loss, weakness and fatigue.

 As a surgeon, I have been performing colonoscopies and treating colorectal cancer for more than 20 years.
-I tell all my patients that the bowel-cleansing prep the day before is the only difficult part, but at least you get to do this at home.
+I tell all my patients that the bowel-cleansing prep the day before is the only difficult part but that they get to do it at home.

 The procedure itself is done at the hospital under sedation.
-Most patients sleep through the procedure and experience little or no pain.
-Because of the medication, patients need to take that day off but are back to work or normal activities the following day.
+Most patients sleep through the procedure and experience little to no pain.
+Because of the medication, patients need to take the day off but are back to work or normal activities the following day.

 If we see polyps on colonoscopy, we remove them and prevent colon cancer.
 It is that easy.

-I encourage everyone ages 40 and older to make an annual appointment with their family doctor.
+I encourage everyone older than 40 to make an annual appointment with their family doctor.
 Your doctor will work with you to screen for cancer and implement preventive measures.

 Especially during Colorectal Cancer Awareness Month in March, we are emphasizing this simple message: Get screened.
 It could save your life.